Esophagus: Nerve supply

-Gastro-esophageal junction
+Gastroesophageal junction

-The gastro-esophageal junction (also known as the esophagogastric junction) is the junction between the esophagus and the stomach, at the lower end of the esophagus.
+The gastroesophageal junction (also known as the esophagogastric junction) is the junction between the esophagus and the stomach, at the lower end of the esophagus.
 The pink color of the esophageal mucosa contrasts to the deeper red of the gastric mucosa, and the mucosal transition can be seen as an irregular zig-zag line, which is often called the z-line.
 Histological examination reveals abrupt transition between the stratified squamous epithelium of the esophagus and the simple columnar epithelium of the stomach.
-Normally, the cardia of the stomach is immediately distal to the z-line and the z-line coincides with the upper limit of the gastric folds of the cardia; however, when the anatomy of the mucosa is distorted in Barrett's esophagus the true gastro-eshophageal junction can be identified by the upper limit of the gastric folds rather than the mucosal transition.
+Normally, the cardia of the stomach is immediately distal to the z-line and the z-line coincides with the upper limit of the gastric folds of the cardia; however, when the anatomy of the mucosa is distorted in Barrett's esophagus the true gastroesophageal junction can be identified by the upper limit of the gastric folds rather than the mucosal transition.
 The functional location of the lower oesophageal sphincter is generally situated about 3 cm below the z-line.

 Microanatomy

 The human esophagus has a mucous membrane consisting of a tough stratified squamous epithelium without keratin, a smooth lamina propria, and a muscularis mucosae.
 The epithelium of the esophagus has a relatively rapid turnover and serves a protective function against the abrasive effects of food.
 In many animals, the epithelium contains a layer of keratin, representing a coarser diet.
-There are two types of glands, with mucus-secreting esophageal glands being found in the submucosa and esophageal cardiac glands, similar to cardiac glands of the stomach, located in the lamina propria and most frequent in the terminal part of the organ.
-The mucus from the glands gives a good protection to the lining.
-The submucosa also contains the submucosal plexus, a network of nerve cells that is part of the enteric nervous system.

 The muscular layer of the esophagus has two types of muscle.
 The upper third of the esophagus contains striated muscle, the lower third contains smooth muscle, and the middle third contains a mixture of both.
 Muscle is arranged in two layers: one in which the muscle fibers run longitudinal to the esophagus, and the other in which the fibers encircle the esophagus.
 These are separated by the myenteric plexus, a tangled network of nerve fibers involved in the secretion of mucus and in peristalsis of the smooth muscle of the esophagus.
 The outermost layer of the esophagus is the adventitia in most of its length, with the abdominal part being covered in serosa.
 This makes it distinct from many other structures in the gastrointestinal tract that only have a serosa.

+Glands

+There are two types of glands, with mucus-secreting esophageal glands being found in the submucosa and esophageal cardiac glands, similar to cardiac glands of the stomach, located in the lamina propria and most frequent in the terminal part of the organ.
+The mucus from the glands gives a good protection to the lining.
+The submucosa also contains the submucosal plexus, a network of nerve cells that is part of the enteric nervous system.